NATIONAL WILDLIFE DAY

 National Wildlife Day on September 4th encourages improved awareness of the species around us and in the broader world.

-This National Day aims to focus on endangered species, preservation, and conservation efforts around the world.
+This National Day focuses on endangered species, preservation, and conservation efforts around the world.
 Zoos, aviaries and marine sanctuaries provide a variety of ways to get involved.

 Since wildlife relies on a stable habitat, understanding conservation and preservation is important.
 Developing strategies helps to maintain existing habitats and repair or replace those that have been destroyed.
 These strategies are especially important when a decline in a species is detected.
-For example, last month, International Whale Shark Day brings attention to the plight of the world’s largest fish.
+For example, each year in August, International Whale Shark Day brings attention to the plight of the world’s largest fish.
 Despite efforts, the gentle giant continues to decline in numbers.

 Around the world, facilities and organizations will present seminars and educational programs.
 Additionally, podcasts and documentaries alert us to the changing conditions for various species around the world.
 Some may be as close as your own back yard.
 From the sky to the depths of the ocean, wildlife surrounds us.